This page describes how to set up a development environment for Android Instant Apps onto a Linux, macOS, or Windows development machine.

 In Android Studio, use the Android SDK Manager to install the following packages:

-- Android SDK Build Tools 26.x or later
+- Android SDK Build Tools 26.x or higher

-- Android SDK Platform Tools 25.x or later
+- Android SDK Platform Tools 25.x or higher

 - Android Support Library (latest)